Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium: Interaction rate for a quark spin to align with the angular velocity in a QCD rotating medium

 We now concentrate on the trace factors required for the computation of Eq.~(\ref{gammadef}).
 The term proportional to the fermion momentum and angular velocity

 \begin{widetext} vanishes identically, whereas the terms proportional to the fermion mass are given by

-The delta functions in Eqs.~\eqref{Matsu1} and~\eqref{rho} restrict the integration over gluon energies to the space-like region, $|x|<1$.
+The delta functions in Eqs.~\eqref{Matsu1} and~\eqref{rho} restrict the integration over gluon energies to the spacelike region, $|x|<1$.
 Therefore, the parts of the gluon spectral densities that contribute to the interaction rate are given by

 \end{widetext}

 With all these ingredients we write the interaction rate as

 with